packit/packit.dev/content/docs/source-git/_index.md

 Source-git is perfect for this because patches are stored as git commits and patch files are generated on the fly.

-The important part of the patch generation process is for Packit to know, from which commit it should start generating patches.
-The theory here is that you mark a certain commit and it should resemble the content of the archive.
-All the code changes on top are treated as downstream changes and the respective patch files are generated.
-The marked commit usually represents a specific upstream release.
-This means that all the generated patches need to be able to be applied during the build process.

 This was just a gentle intro to source-git, for more info you can continue with:
 * [How to create a source-git repo?]({{< ref "/docs/source-git/how-to-source-git.md" >}})